Link equality: scandals, intrigues, investigations

 For example, I did experiments with different designs of our homepage.
 One design for A/B testing was with the two-level navigation menu (menu with all tools + menu with all the other site sections) and the other had just one top menu with all the site sections.
 As a result, one-menu navigation wasn't quite successful in terms of conversions.
 So, user-friendly and user-guiding navigation rules.

-As for footers, it does not matter SEO-wise whether a navigation link (or any internal link) is placed in the header or in the footer.
+As for so called SEO footer links, it does not matter where a navigation link (or any internal link) is placed, the link’s position, be it the header or in the footer, is not super critical.
 However, it can be important for users who are main suppliers of user engagement data.

 For quite some time it wasn't really clear whether Google transferred PageRank value via redirects.
 However, when we think of their main function — that is to tell that a particular piece of content was moved to a different place — it seems only logical that link authority should be transferred as well.

 So finally, Google had a pity upon us and officially verified what we longed for:

 30x redirects don't lose PageRank anymore.— Gary "鯨理" Illyes (@methode) July 26, 2016

 This statement has been confirmed a few times again later, and most SEO-ers tend to believe that it’s no longer as big of an influence as other ranking factors.